Home > Tenants > Important Legal Info > Legal Opinion

 As this section represents our interpretation of the legal opinion, and does not address all of the issues raised in the opinion, it should be used for informational purposes only.
-If you are planning to implement a no-smoking policy, it is recommended that the complete legal opinion be reviewed (posted above).
-It is also recommended that landlords dealing with specific legal questions on this matter seek independent legal advice.

 Yes.
 It is perfectly legal for landlords to make their buildings smoke-free.
 Landlords have the right to designate all or part of a building as smoke-free, including individual units, balconies and the entire property.
 While all new tenancy agreements can include a ‘no smoking’ clause, landlords must ‘grandfather’ (exempt) existing tenants during the length of their tenancy, or unless they consent in writing to the new policy.